 How can this be?
 Well, patch cords are a commodity, so the primary distinction between brands is the price.
 This drives all the makers to get their price as low as possible.
 That means they have to get their costs down, too.
 Cleaning is an extra step that can be avoided — after all, the customer is going to clean the connectors before mating! — so most simply don’t bother to clean.

-To keep repair costs low, customer satisfaction high and networks fast, it makes sense to clean every patch cord connection, every time, before mating.
+To keep repair costs low, customer satisfaction high and networks fast, it makes sense to clean every patch cord connection, every time, with engineered fiber cleaning fluids and tools before mating.